xmtp/example-chat-react/README.md

 ### Wallet Connections

 [`Web3Modal`](https://github.com/Web3Modal/web3modal) is used to inject a Metamask, Coinbase Wallet, or WalletConnect provider through [`ethers`](https://docs.ethers.io/v5/).
-Methods for connecting and disconnecting are included in **WalletContext** alongside the provider, signer, wallet address, and ENS utilities.
+Methods for connecting and disconnecting are included in **WalletProvider** alongside the provider, signer, wallet address, and ENS utilities.

 To use the application's chat functionality, the connected wallet must provide two signatures: